“You are JUST a babysitter? But you are a college graduate though.”

 I love walking and biking in a foreign land.

-Everything I know and have now, I give credit to that first special job I had after college.
+Years have passed and my life may have changed its course but everything I know and have now, I give credit to that first special job I had after college.

 And to no regret, I am glad I took the opportunity and experienced the perks that came along with it.